klyntonhjr/hackerrank/README.md

 This folder will be used to hold all of the commits for my hackerrank.
-Expectations for myself is to complete Hackerrank Challenges use TDD.
+Challenges will be completed using TDD.